mfouesneau/dustapprox/docs/index.rst

-If we assume :math:`F_\lambda^0` is the intrinsic atmosphere energy distribution of a star as a function of wavelength :math:`\lambda` and the extinction curve :math:`\tau_\lambda`, the apparent wavelength dependent light observed from a star is given by:
+If we assume :math:`F_\lambda^0` is the intrinsic atmosphere energy distribution of a star as a function of wavelength :math:`\lambda` and the extinction curve :math:`\tau_\lambda`, the apparent wavelength-dependent light observed from a star is given by:

 .. math::